CodecoolBase/diligent-academy-backend-architecture-hexagonal-basic/README.md

 - Issue an `npm install` command.

-### Test the server

-- Issue an `npm run dev` command.
-- Initiate a `GET http://localhost:4400/api/hello` (e.g. with the REST Client from the `requests.http`) file.

-### Test the test framework

-- Issue an `npm test -- app.test.ts` command.
-- This run the tests from the `app.test.ts` file to check the test framework is set up properly.

 ## Using the repo

-- Start a development server in watch mode: `npm run dev`.
+- Start a development server in watch mode: `npm run server`.
 - Run all tests: `npm test`.
 - Run a specific test file `npm test -- <file name>`.
-- Create a production build (TS -> JS): `npm run build`.
-- Start the production build: `npm start`.
+- To run immediately a typescript file: `npm ts -- <file name>`.

 ## Tasks